Branson Museums: Take a Peek at These 7 Attractions

 Exhibits include both vintage trinkets to noteworthy collectibles, such as Beverly Hillbillies’ truck.
 Other things to see include Poker Alice — the toughest female gambler in America — gems from the Ozarks, building replicas, cookware and antique clocks.
 The museum has three floors of exhibits, including a hands-on discovery room for children 4 to 9 years of age.

 Branson strives to honor active military and veterans year-round.
 The city hosts an annual Veterans Week in November, however visitors are encouraged to support brave men and women at Veterans Memorial Museum.
 This attraction serves as a national tribute to men and women who have served during the 20th century.

 Explore over 2,000 pieces honoring veterans who fought during WWI, WWII, Korea, Vietnam, Persian Gulf and other wars.
 In addition, many exhibits showcase individuals and their families in hopes to share personal stories, tribulations, and victories.
 While browsing, see weaponry, uniforms, ship replicas, photographs, letters, medals and memorabilia.

 Hop aboard one of the most famous ships in U.S. history at Titanic Museum in Branson.
 With only one other location in Tennessee, this museum ranks as a must for American culture and history.

 Purchase a ticket and receive a boarding pass.
 Once on board, Titanic’s staff takes visitors back in time.
-Explore a map room, model room, large memorials dedicated to the crew, photos, and end in the memorial room.
-Other things visitors can do include shoveling coal, tapping S.O.S messages, and sitting in a lifeboat listening to survivor stories.
+Explore a map room, model room, large memorials dedicated to the crew, photos and memorial room.
+Other things visitors do include shoveling coal, tapping S.O.S messages, and sitting in a lifeboat listening to survivor stories.